eBay/tsv-utils/docs/BuildingWithLTO.md

 The above instructions should be sufficient to create valid LTO builds.
 This section describes a few additional choices.

-### Use LTO on the TSV utilities code only
+### Use LTO on the TSV Utilities code only

 The largest gains come from using LTO on both the D libraries and the application code.
 However, LTO can also be used on the application code alone.
-For the TSV utilities, this is the default on macOS.
+For the TSV Utilities, this is the default on macOS.
 On Linux it needs to be enabled explicitly.

 **macOS:**
 ```